WICG/ua-client-hints/README.md

 Currently, the `User-Agent` string is often used as a brute-force way to block known bots and crawlers.
 There's a concern that moving "normal" traffic to expose less entropy by default will also make it easier for bots to hide in the crowd.
-While there's some truth to that, that's no reason for making the crowd be more personally identifiable.
+While there's some truth to that, that's not enough reason for making the crowd be more personally identifiable.

 Similar to the spam filtering case, there's hope that alternative methods would